-Despite the program's many successes since 1996, the Trump Administration sought to eliminate funding for the program in the fiscal year (FY) 2019 budget.
-As budget discussions continue, it is crucial that Congress develops a FY2019 Appropriations bill that continues to support this program, and the entirety of the CDFI Fund.
+Despite the program's many successes since 1996, the Trump Administration sought to eliminate funding for the program in the fiscal year (FY) 2020 budget.
+As budget discussions continue, it is crucial that Congress continues to support this program and the entirety of the CDFI Fund.